 Boudhanath Stupa is one of the largest stupas in South Asia with 36 meters high along with numerous monasteries surrounding it.
 It is 8 km to the east of downtown of Kathmandu and is the largest Stupa in the Kathmandu Valley.
 And yet, it is one of the best sight seeing inside the valley.

-Boudhanath was most likely worked in the fourteenth century after the Mughal attacks; different fascinating legends are told with respect to the purposes behind its development.
+Boudhanath Stupa was most likely build in the fourteenth century after the Mughal attacks; different fascinating legends are told with respect to the purposes behind its development.
 After the entry of thousands of Tibetans following the 1959 Chinese attack, the sanctuary has turned out to be a standout amongst the most significant focuses of Tibetan Buddhism.
 Today it remains a significant spot of journey and contemplation for Tibetan Buddhists and neighborhood Nepalese, a famous vacationer site.

-The square pinnacle is bested by a pyramid with 13 stages, speaking to the stepping stool to edification.
+The square pinnacle has a pyramid with 13 stages, speaking to the stepping stool to edification.
 The triangular shape is the unique structure for the component of flame.
 At the highest point of the pinnacle is a plated shade, the exemplification of air, with above it an overlaid tower, emblematic of ether and the Buddha Vairocana.
 Petition banners attached to the stupa vacillate in the breeze, conveying mantras and supplications heavenward.